briandfoy/briandfoy.github.io/_posts/2014-12-15-recruitment.md

-**Your architecture matters more than the language** It's much harder to figure out how all the pieces fit together than it is to use some Perl in a method.
-[Avar said as much in the reddit thread](http://www.reddit.com/r/perl/comments/2p6tqd/perl_recruitment_thoughts/cmu68op).
+**Your architecture matters more than the language** It's much harder to figure out how all the pieces fit together than it is to use some Perl in a method. [Ævar Arnfjörð Bjarmason said as much in the reddit thread](http://www.reddit.com/r/perl/comments/2p6tqd/perl_recruitment_thoughts/cmu68op).
 But, you didn't design what you have and the documentation is a mess, even though you provide a wiki that no one updates.
 Everything accreted over years from a succession of programmers who